canokeys/canokey-documentation/content/userguide/OATH.md

 ykman -r "Canokeys" oath accounts add -o TOTP -d 6 -a SHA1 -i 'username@EXAMPLE.COM' -P 30 USERNAME SOMESECRET
 ```

+You can use `ykman oath accounts add --help` to find all the available options.

 ### Read OATH token

 You can use [Yubico Authenticator](https://www.yubico.com/products/yubico-authenticator/) to read the OTP.

 * Open Yubico Authenticator, click the button on the top left corner to fire up the side menu.
 * Click 'Settings' and then click 'Custom reader'
 * Select 'Enable custom reader' and fill in 'Canokey' in the 'Custom reader filter'